Hawke's Bay Town

 Hawke's Bay Town (ہاکس بے) is located in Keamari Town in Karachi, Sindh, Pakistan.
 Hawke's Bay Town was notified in July 1984 by Karachi Development Authority.
-It is a residential Scheme for low / medium income group.
+It is a residential scheme for low- and middle-income group.

 Hawke's Bay Town is also being developed as a neighbourhood to settle over 250,000 people displaced by the construction of Lyari Expressway.
-However the entire Hawke's Bay Housing Scheme No.42 is not for the settlement of displaced peoples of the construction of Lyari Expressway.
-Hawke's Bay Housing Scheme No.42 has been divided into 71 districts, generally known as blocks or sectors.
-A few of Sectors/Blocks (Sector 6, 9, and 10) has been allotted to displace people of Lyari Expressway, and other sectors/blocks have been allotted to citizens of Pakistan through public ballots, and a few sectors to journalists and government employees.
+However the entire Hawke's Bay Housing Scheme No. 42 is not for the settlement of population displaced from Lyari Expressway.
+Hawke's Bay Housing Scheme No. 42 has been divided into 71 districts, generally known as blocks or sectors.
+A few of Sectors/Blocks (Sector 6, 9, and 10) have been allotted to the displaced people of Lyari Expressway, and other sectors/blocks have been allotted to citizens of Pakistan through public ballots, and a few sectors to journalists and government employees.